jakubbarczyk/casey-js/README.md

 #### caseOf(string)

 Determines the case of the string and returns its name, e.g. _CAMEL_CASE_.
-If the string does not match any case, returns _UNDEFINED_CASE_.
+If the string does not match any case, returns _null_.

 #### toLowerCase(string)